 2. I’ve never understood the logic behind the criticism of entryism.
 You can’t have a party open to all and also complain if large numbers of people do actually join.
 Calling into question their motives is a pointless exercise.
 When it comes to it, everyone has an agenda, even you.

-4. Ali was diagnosed with Parkinson’s in 1984, a disease that can result from head trauma such as experienced by boxers.
+4. Ali was diagnosed with Parkinson’s in 1984, a disease that can result from head trauma such as that experienced by boxers.
 There is no irrefutable link between the two, but the balance of probability does point in the direction of an increased level of risk.

 Just for the sake of it, here’s a take on the morality of boxing.